codecop/quickstart/Steps.md

     * https://stackoverflow.com/questions/8617963/ivysettings-xml-add-local-maven-path
     * just changing it does not work...
     * Corporate Nexus as 1st in Ivy settings - issue!
-    * Dependency load failes (Ivy mix problem) - delete ivy cache
+    * Dependency load fails (Ivy mix problem) - delete ivy cache

 * Missing documentation

-    * no tutorial for templating - found jug project later
+    * no tutorial for templates - found jug project later
     * no formatting is default writer in 3.0, documentation is wrong
     * Did not find any help for script tag.
     * I am missing documentation a lot ;-)